Reina Sumi

 She was born in Gifu, Gifu Prefecture.

 Biography

 She attended Kita High School in Gifu Prefecture until her graduation.
 In March 2013, she graduated from the Tokyo Metropolitan University Department of Business Administration and Urban Liberal Arts Department.
 She later joined TV Tokyo in April of the same year together with Haruhi Nozawa.
 Immediately after joining the company she was appointed the joint host of late night programme Ichiya zuke with Nozawa.

 In July 2013 she started hosting two programmes, News Morning Satellite and 7 St Live which were both broadcast on Wednesdays.

 From January 2015 to December 2016 she was a presenter on Winning Keiba.

 Personal life

 Her special skill is shigin.
 She started when she was three years old and belonged to the University of Tokyo Shingin Studies Society at university.

-On 12 January 2022, she announced that she is married with a male employee from yesterday.
+On 12 January 2022, she announced her marriage to a non-celebrity man.

+On 31 October 2023, she announced her pregnancy of her first child.
+On 5 April 2024, she gave birth to their first child.